Kautenburger-IT/Outlook-contact-to-Yeastar-import/README.md

 Outlook to Yeastar converter
 ==============================

-A Python script to convert Outlook/Exchange/Microsoft 365 Contact .CSVs to Yeastar PBX compatible .CSVs Convert an exported CSV from the format used in Outlook to one compatible with Yeastar.
+A Python script to convert Outlook/Exchange/Microsoft 365 Contact .CSVs to Yeastar PBX compatible .CSVs.
+Convert an exported CSV from the format used in Outlook to one compatible with Yeastar.
 Rows that cannot be converted are put into Removed.csv if not defined otherwise.

 Getting Started
 ------------